Summary: in this tutorial, you will learn how to use the SQL Server GROUP BY

 Code language: SQL (Structured Query Language) (sql)

-In this example, we retrieved the customer id and the ordered year of the customers with customer id one and two.
+In this example, we retrieve the customer id and the ordered year of the customers with customer id 1 and 2.

-As you can see clearly from the output, the customer with the id one placed one order in 2016 and two orders in 2018.
-The customer with id 2 placed two orders in 2017 and one order in 2018.
+The output indicates that the customer with id 1 placed one order in 2016 and two orders in 2018.
+The customer id 2 placed two orders in 2017 and one order in 2018.

 SELECT